-$$\sum{k\in K} w_k \eta_k = \sum{k\in K} w_k \bar{\theta}k(\mathbf{x}) = \sum{i\in I} (\sum{k\in K: k\geq i} w_k) \theta_i(\mathbf{x})$$ implementations of the so-called aspiration/reservation based decision support (ARBDS) approach with many successful applications [8, 22].
-The approach is an interactive technique allowing the DM to specify the requirements in terms of aspiration and reservation levels, i.e., by introducing acceptable and required values for several criteria.
-Depending on the specified aspiration and reservation levels, a special scalarizing achievement function is built which generates an efficient solution to the multiple criteria problem when maximized.
-The generated solution is accepted by the DM or some modifications of the aspiration and reservation levels are introduced to continue the search for a better solution.
+$$\sum{k \in K} w_k \eta_k = \sum{k \in K} w_k \bar{\theta}k(\mathbf{x}) = \sum{i \in I} v_i \theta_i(\mathbf{x})$$

+The reference point method was introduced by Wierzbicki [21] and later extended leading to efficient implementations of the so-called aspiration/reservation based decision support (ARBDS) approach with many successful applications [8, 22].
+The ARBDS approach is an interactive technique allowing the DM to specify the requirements in terms of aspiration and reservation levels, i.e., by introducing acceptable and required values for several criteria.
+Depending on the specified aspiration and reservation levels, a special scalarizing achievement function is built which may be directly interpreted as expressing utility to be maximized.
+Maximization of the scalarizing achievement function generates an efficient solution to the multiple criteria problem.
+The solution is accepted by the DM or some modifications of the aspiration and reservation levels are introduced to continue the search for a better solution.
 The ARBDS approach provides a complete parameterization of the efficient set to multi-criteria optimization.
-Hence, when applying the ARBDS methodology to the ordered cumulated criteria in (13), one may generate any (fairly) equitably efficient solution to the original problem (9).
+Hence, when applying the ARBDS methodology to the ordered cumulated criteria in (14), one may generate all (fairly) equitably efficient solutions of the original resource allocation problem (10).